pascalwhoop/tf_openailab_gpu_docker/README.md

 You just need a machine with Docker, Nvidia-Docker and the nvidia drivers.
 This might also be a cloud machine, but be careful they cost quiet a bit per hour with a GPU ;-)

+Ah and one more thing.
+Sorry, I can't pack this, as it's protected by NVIDIA lawyer blabla Download the cuDNN library files and place them in the same folder as the `build.sh` and `Dockerfile` files.

+[Download from here](https://developer.nvidia.com/cudnn) make sure you get the version `cudnn-8.0-linux-x64-v7.tgz`

 ## installation

 ```